-I selected some Thunderbolt connectivity interface as it is the fastest, and also some interface with an ADAT option.
-I also chose some USB interface as it’s relatively cheap.
+I selected some Thunderbolt connectivity interfaces as it is the fastest, and also some interfaces with an ADAT option.
+I also chose some USB interfaces as it's relatively cheap.

 As you read along with the recommendation below, note the Input and Output count if it's expandable (ADAT), and the connector (USB or Thunderbolt).